brindille/brindille-component/README.md

 var rootComponent = new Component(document.body, definitions);
 ```

-At this point rootComponent is pretty much useless because we gave him an empty `definitions` object.
+At this point `rootComponent` is pretty much useless because we gave it an empty `definitions` object.
 Now if we want our root component to be able to have children sub components, we need to pass him definitions of all its sub components.

 A component will parse its own node to find child-nodes with the `data-component` attribute.